surgems/ec-events/content/collections/thrill-rides/super-star.md

         content:
           -
             type: text
-            text: 'This ride is a must-have for all big events with plenty of people.
-The bravest of riders will only dare to have a go as this ride takes off into the air at speed.
-It is a real classic that never fails to disappoint, with the height the seats reach it can be spotted from a long way off.'
+            text: 'This ride is a must-have for all big events with large numbers.
+The bravest of riders will only dare to hop on, as this ride takes off into the air at the speed of light.
+It is a real classic that never fails to disappoint!
+With the seats reaching vast heights, it can be spotted from miles away.'
           -
             type: hard_break
           -